Controversy at the cinema - Honi Soit

 The Mary Sue summed up the ongoing controversy surrounding the film aptly: “Russell is possibly better known for his horrid workplace behaviour than he is for his actual films at this point”.

 Yet criticism of the actors, while perhaps necessary, should not entirely place blame on their shoulders.
-Those in authority positions in the film production companies, namely the executive producers who hire directors, should arguably bear the most blame.
-While actors, as high-profile figures, enable directors’ projects to come to fruition, directors are the ‘captains of the ship’.
+Those in positions of authority in the film industry, namely the executive producers who hire directors, should arguably bear the most blame but are not in the public eye to the same extent.

+Meanwhile, actors, as high-profile figures, enable directors’ projects to come to fruition.
 Absolving alleged aggressors of their offences, and the reputational smear that comes with them, in any home, workplace, or institution, sets a poor public standard.
 Unfortunately, when audiences begin to hold them accountable for supposedly unscrupulous behaviour, artists fall onto the useful crutch of crying ‘cancel culture’, muddying public discourse on the need for accountability.

-Many audiences were especially disappointed by the hypocrisy of stars who preach about justice and gender equality in deciding to support a project overseen by O’Russell, particularly in the post-#MeToo era.
+Many fans were especially disappointed by the hypocrisy of stars who preach about justice and gender equality in deciding to support a project overseen by O’Russell, particularly in the post-#MeToo era.

 Feigning ignorance is also a poor defence when these accusations are supported by leaked emails and reports, including:

-- O’Russell’s 19-year-old transgender niece filed a complaint that he groped her a decade ago.
+- O’Russell’s 19-year-old transgender niece filed a complaint that he groped her over a decade ago.
 O’Russell confirmed this, justifying his action as a response to her “acting very provocative toward him” – in other words, she asked for it.

 - His abusive demeanour on Three Kings (1999), led to the second-assistant director quitting.